pokergeist/Switchboard-QT/README.md

 ## Software

-Software will be loaded once developed and tested with the fabricated boards.
+Software will be uploaded once developed and tested with the fabricated boards.

+## Options Under Consideration

+* Add GPIOX /INT to JP1.
+* Add QTPy A0-A2 to JP1.
+* Route AD0 & AD1 to QTPy A0 & A1 for address sensing, or just let the micro poll using I2C address pings.
+* Expand the address range of the GPIOX and Power Monitor ICs by allowing SDA and SCL to be tied to A0 & A1 (increasing board addresses from 4 to 16).